Skip to Content

 vovk.config.{js,cjs,mjs}

-The config file is used to define options for the CLI, update template definitions, and customize some other settings.
-At some cases it’s optional, since the CLI can use default options or flags, but for more advanced usage it’s recommended to create a config file.
+The config file is used to define options for the CLI, update template definitions, and customize other settings.
+In some cases, it’s optional, since the CLI can use default options or flags, but for more advanced usage, it’s recommended to create a config file.

-The config can be implemented either as a CJS module or as a ESM module.
-It supports the following extensions: .js, .cjs, .mjs and can be stored at the root of the project as well as at .config folder.
+The config can be implemented either as a CJS module or as an ESM module.
+It supports the following extensions: .js, .cjs, .mjs, and can be stored at the root of the project as well as in the .config folder.
 In other words, the following paths are valid:

 • vovk.config.js